 - Should You Choose BCG Attorney Search?

-There were a few other attorneys who did not have qualifications that were nearly as good, but were getting lots of interviews.
-It was this “star” candidate who was not getting interviews—and it did not seem to make sense until I started reading the candidate's resume.
+A few other attorneys did not have nearly as good qualifications but were getting lots of interviews.
+So what was it about this "star" candidate that they could not get interviews?
+The answer became clear when I read the candidate's resume.

 Read related: Special Resumes for People with Special Circumstances

-This particular candidate was a white male.
-Under the experience section at the law firm where he had spent three years before his clerkship, all he listed was the pro bono work he had done.
-He even bragged that he "averaged" over 500 hours of pro bono work each year and then described all of the pro bono work he did in great detail.
-There was nothing about any of the other work he did for actual paying clients on the resume—I could not believe it.
+This candidate in question was a white male.
+He had spent three years at a law firm before his clerkship.
+However, he only listed the pro bono work he had done.
+He even bragged that he "averaged" over 500 hours of pro bono work each year.
+Then he described all the pro bono work he did in great detail.
+Yet, there was nothing on the resume about his work for paying clients—I could not believe it.

 - Top 6 Things Attorneys and Law Students Need to Remove from Their Resumes ASAP If They Want to Get Jobs with the Most Prestigious Law Firms